ergoplatform/ergo-tool/docs/dex-blog-post.md

 Doc page:	https://aslesarenko.github.io/ergo-tool/api/org/ergoplatform/appkit/ergotool/dex/ListMyOrdersCmd.html
 ```

+Here is an example of using `dex:ListMyOrders` - https://gist.github.com/greenhat/6b1b2f7be1279de49e33045b3fac6f81

 ## Cancel Order

 To cancel your buy/sell order you need to "spend" the box of the order by sending its assets (coins and/or tokens)